 The first counter-narrative seeks to definitively reject the sweeping associations of Islam and Muslims with violence and terrorism.
 The narrative that ‘Muslims are not dangerous for local society’ was made in many different ways across the national contexts – for example in the UK, through shedding light on Islamic belonging and on Muslims’ different ways of living their faith in ways that change over one’s lifetime.

 Many of the other forms of counter-narratives discussed involve responding to this dominant narrative of Muslim dangerousness.
 Here there is a key tension between counter-narratives that emphasise moral and ethical values, such as humanity, plurality and cultural compatibility, and those which emphasise state action and fundamental changes to law and policy.
 The former were more in evidence across Europe, but they can both be clearly linked where recognition of the ‘Muslim ummah’s humanity’ can lead to challenging the dehumanising institutional discursive construction of Muslims as dangerous, barbarian and violent.

 So while our research raises concerns about rising Islamophobia in Europe, it also offers promise that – with the right tools at our disposal – we can find an antidote to the spread of religious hatred and protect vulnerable minorities.

 Professor Ian Law is an Academic Fellow at the University of Leeds.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.